ThuyNT13/git-xploit/README.md

 ## Issues

-Please open or respond to [an issue](https://github.com/ThuyNT13/git-xploit/issues) for support or you can just follow the issues that I'm tracking and addressing.
+Follow the issues that I'm tracking.
+Feel free to open or respond to [an issue](https://github.com/ThuyNT13/git-xploit/issues).

 ## Contributing